-This workshop is designed to work with researchers who examined health disparities/conditions, and health equity as it pertains to immigrant populations.
-A significant part of America?s changing demography lies with the growth and composition of contemporary immigrants to the U.S. A vast majority of immigrants are individuals and families from Latin America, Asia, Africa, and the Middle East.
-Immigrants can be differentiated as refugees, legally or formally admitted immigrants and undocumented.
+This workshop is designed to work with researchers who examine health disparities/conditions, and health equity as it pertains to immigrant populations.
+A significant part of America's changing demography lies with the growth and composition of contemporary immigrants to the U.S. A vast majority of immigrants are individuals and families from Latin America, Asia, Africa, and the Middle East.
+Immigrants can be differentiated as refugees, legally or formally admitted immigrants, and undocumented.

-Prospective participants should have a demonstrated interest in health and immigrant populations, with good analytical and conceptual skill.
-A cover letter should be part of your application indicating interest, research experience and workshop goals; and a curriculum vitae/resume.
+Prospective participants should have a demonstrated interest in health and immigrant populations, with good analytical and conceptual skills.
+Applications must include a cover letter or one-page statement of your research interests and workshop goals.
+A curriculum vitae should be included..
 Graduate student applicants should include a letter of recommendation from their faculty adviser.
-A team of instructors will participate in this five day workshop.
+Enrollment is limited to 25.
+Graduate students require a letter of support from their faculty adviser.
+A team of instructors will participate in this five-day workshop.